Getting ready for Brexit

 The general view was that a Withdrawal Agreement would be finalised or that Brexit would be delayed.
 With so little apparent preparation at that time by the Government for a No-deal Brexit, the most common solution was to ensure additional levels of stock were warehoused in convenient locations to avoid any disruption at ports in the weeks following 29 March 2019.

 Brexit Day was of course delayed and we saw extraordinary events in the House of Commons as Theresa May’s Withdrawal Agreement was voted down three times, eventually by an historic margin.
-Since Boris Johnson’s elevation to the Premiership, the political temperature in favour of a No-deal (if necessary) has increased significantly with the current UK Government insisting we will leave the EU at the end of October 2019.
+After Boris Johnson’s elevation to the Premiership, the political temperature in favour of a No-deal (if necessary) increased significantly with the current UK Government insisting we would leave the EU at the end of October 2019.

 The No-Deal Default

-As things stand at the start of September 2019, the UK will leave the European Union without a deal on 31st October 2019.
+As things stand at the end of October 2019, the UK will leave the European Union without a deal on 31st January 2020.

 How can you prepare?